-where $S_n$ is the permutation group of size $n$.
-Surprisingly, although these two matrix functionals have the same number of terms and are defined in a very similar manner they behave very differently and, on particular, have strikingly different computational complexity: While the determinant of an $n\times n$ matrix can be computed in $O(2^{2.373})$ time \cite{LeGall2014,JW2020}, computing the permanent is \#P-hard \cite{Valiant-permanent}.
-Well-before the seminal paper by Valiant, mathematicians investigated the difference between computing the determinant and the permanent.
-For example, in 1913 P\'olya \cite{Polya} asked for which matrices it is impossible to convert the permanent into the determinant by just multiplying the entries of the matrix in any uniform way, and it was shown by Szeg\H{o} \cite{szego} that this is generally impossible for matrices of size greater $2\times 2$.
+where \(S_n\) denotes the symmetric group on \(n\) elements.
+Despite their similar definitions, the two functionals behave very differently.
+In particular, they exhibit strikingly different computational complexities: while the determinant of an \(n \times n\) matrix can be computed in \(O(n^{2.373})\) arithmetic operations~\cite{LeGall2014,JW2020}, computing the permanent is \#P-hard~\cite{Valiant-permanent}.

+The contrast between these two functionals was observed well before Valiant’s seminal paper.
+In 1913, Pólya~\cite{Polya} asked whether the permanent could be obtained from the determinant by uniformly multiplying the entries of the matrix by $+1$ and $-1$.
+Szegő~\cite{szego} subsequently showed that such a conversion is impossible for matrices larger than \(2 \times 2\).

+Valiant conjectured that computing the permanent requires a super-polynomial number of arithmetic operations over any field of characteristic different from~$2$.
+B\"urgisser proved that if Valiant's conjecture fails over some field of positive characteristic, or if it fails over a field of characteristic zero under the assumption of the Generalized Riemann Hypothesis, then $\mathrm{NP} \subseteq \mathrm{P}/\mathrm{poly}$~\cite{burgisser-on-valiant}.

-Both, in the definition of the determinant and as well as in the definition of the permanent, the symmetric group plays an important role.
-Both the terms involved as well as the coefficients are defined via this group.
-Building on these similarities, Littlewood and Richardson defined matrix immanants as generalizations of the determinant and permanent \cite{LR1934} using notions from representation theory.
-The sign of a permutation as well as the function which assigns the constant $1$ to every permutation are irreducible characters of the group $S_n$.
-Therefore, a natural generalization is to consider similar matrix functionals for any irreducible character of $S_n$.
-In this way one arrives at a family of functionals called matrix immanants and the determinant and the permanent, respectively, can be viewed as the matrix immanants with the sign and the trivial (constant $1$) characters, respectively.
+In both the definition of the determinant and the definition of the permanent, the symmetric group plays a central role: the involved terms, as well as their coefficients, are defined via permutations in~$S_n$.
+Building on this observation, Littlewood and Richardson introduced \emph{matrix immanants} as a common generalization of the determinant and the permanent~\cite{LR1934}, using ideas from representation theory.
+Indeed, the sign character and the trivial (constant $1$) character are both irreducible characters of $S_n$.
+It is therefore natural to define analogous matrix functionals for an arbitrary irreducible character of $S_n$, leading to the family of functionals known as \emph{matrix immanants}.
+The determinant and the permanent arise as the special cases corresponding to the sign and trivial characters, respectively.

-Before we are discussing the main results of this paper below, we give a short overview of irreducible characters of the symmetric group and the formal definition of immanants in the following.
-For sake of completeness, we also give the definition of permutations and their cycle structure.
+Before discussing the main results of this paper, we give a brief overview of irreducible characters of the symmetric group and recall the formal definition of immanants.
+For completeness, we also recall the definition of permutations and their cycle structure.